Service Terms

 Quick Help categories may include general technology support, computer and laptop help, phone and tablet help, device repair, data backup or recovery assistance, gaming console support, TV and home entertainment support, CCTV and security camera setup or troubleshooting, smart doorbell support, printer and Wi-Fi assistance, scam/security support, student tutoring-related technology support, senior support, NDIS/accessibility-related support and requests made by family members, carers, support workers or other helpers.

 Where a request involves a senior, vulnerable person, NDIS participant, accessibility need, support worker, carer or a person requesting help for someone else, the requester must have authority or consent to submit the request and must provide accurate contact, access and support information.
-We may request further confirmation, involve a nominated contact, restrict the job to suitable providers or decline unsafe, unclear or inappropriate requests.
+We may request further confirmation, involve a nominated contact, restrict the job to suitable service partners or decline unsafe, unclear or inappropriate requests.

 Support relating to CCTV, smart doorbells, security cameras, networks, accounts, devices and premises is subject to authority, privacy, safety and legal restrictions.
 We may refuse requests involving covert surveillance, unauthorised account or device access, unreasonable privacy risk, high-risk electrical work, restricted cabling work, building work outside scope or work requiring a licensed specialist.